 El Dorado County is located in California’s historic Gold Country, in the foothills and Sierra Nevada Mountains.
 The western boundary contains part of Folsom Lake.
 The eastern boundary is the California-Nevada State line.
 El Dorado county’s largest city is the City of South Lake Tahoe, while the County seat is in Placerville.
 The landscape, filled with soaring mountains, lush hills, roaring rivers and sparkling lakes.
-Day-tripper can enjoy an array of outdoor adventures all year-round.
-Whitewater rafting, fishing, hiking, swimming and gold panning are all part of the fun while visiting El Dorado County.

 Placerville, a charming gold rush town centrally located between Sacramento and South Lake Tahoe, is a great place to begin your explorations of the county before heading further east into the Sierras.
-Taking a stroll through the historical downtown core offers the chance to delve into its treasured heritage, reflected in the 19th-century architecture that lines the streets.
+Taking a stroll through the historic downtown core offers the chance to delve into its treasured heritage, reflected in the 19th-century architecture that lines the streets.

 Gold Bug Mine-El Dorado County

-Gold Bug Mine and Park is just 5 minutes from downtown Placerville.
+Gold Bug Mine is just 5 minutes from downtown Placerville.
 Here you can step back in time, experiencing what it was like to work and live during the Gold Rush days.
 It includes a real gold mine, where visitors learn about the tools of the trade.
 Activities include gold panning, hike trails, explore a stamp mill, blacksmith shop and more.
 Address: 2635 Gold Bug Ln, Placerville, CA 95667

 In Coloma, less than 10 miles northwest of Placerville, you can visit the very spot the state’s Gold Rush began.
 This is where Marshall made his big discovery in 1848.
 The park features the original cabin, a museum, historic churches, and Sutter’s Mill.
 Visitors can also take gold panning lessons, and the chance to try your luck in its panning troughs.